Bluebear77/Intern_ECLADATTA/Dataset-Experiment/ReasTAP/readme.md

 # ReasTAP Experiment on ECLADATTA Corpus

-This directory contains the results of the ReasTAP experiment conducted on three ECLADATTA corpora.
+This directory contains the results of the ReasTAP experiment conducted on 3 ECLADATTA corpora.